yunaxin/dsc80_final_project/README.md

 <p> This project is completed as part of the course DSC 80 during Spring 2026 at UC San Diego</p>

-Authors: Amelia Oo, Mia Tran
+Authors: Amelia Oo, Anh Tran